It was here the bustling Village of Freed once stood

 Besides the Freed, Gainer-Shimer and Saunders Cemeteries, there are a few worn buildings recalling Freed's past, including the one-room Bell School, a tiny post office, a few old dwellings and the Hoy Chapel Church.

 Hazel Veon Snider "I've had a great life here,

 talked, laughed and had a good time"

 113-year-old Snider homestead at Freed, beside Leading Creek Road

-Hazel Snider, now 79, recalls many of the old-timers in the community, including John Snider, great-grandfather of her late husband Willard.
+Hazel Snider, 79, (now deceased) recalls many of the old-timers in the community, including John Snider, great-grandfather of her late husband Willard.
 She still lives in the 113 year old house built by Snider, and later occupied by his son, her father-in-law, Rev. Jacob Snider (1878-1959) who was a United Brethren minister in Calhoun.
 Jacob was married to Viola Shimer, another well-known name in the community.

 Hazel and Willard have six children, most of them still living in the community.
 "They all come to my house for every holiday.
 It's quite a bunch, about forty," said Mrs. Snider, who maintains a warm and well-kept country home.

 She recalls uncle Ben Shimer's store and adjacent two-story house which was spared by the 1933 fire.
 "Not far away was the post office which was run by Ivy Collins," she said.
 "All my kids went to the one-room Bell school.
 Bessie Collins was a teacher there."

 The tiny Freed Post Office has been closed for years, and has now been moved the historic village at Calhoun Park